Chiral higher-spin symmetry of the celestial twistor sphere: Discussion

-We also proposed some chiral CFTs which can source the higher-spin currents of $\ca$ in Section \ref{sec:boson-fermi}.
-Upon introducing suitable ghost systems, we find structures that closely resemble those of a worldsheet theory for higher-spin fields.
-However, it is important stressing that we do not find the standard gravitational couplings between the energy-stress tensor of these chiral theories with bulk gravitons.
-This stems from the fact that all higher-spin theories in consideration are constructed from the chiral field representations (see e.g. \cite{Krasnov:2021nsq,Adamo:2022lah} and also the recent work \cite{Lang:2025rxt}).
+We also propose some chiral CFTs which can source the higher-spin currents which generate the chiral algebras studied in this work.
+However, it is important stressing that there is no standard energy-momentum tensor as well as the couplings between the spin-2 currents of the chiral theories with the bulk gravitons.
+This stems from the fact that all higher-spin theories in consideration are constructed from the chiral field representations (see e.g. \cite{Krasnov:2021nsq,Adamo:2022lah,Lang:2025rxt}).

-A few more remarks are in order.
 What we have learned through this work as well as \cite{Tran:2025uad} is that there are a large set of higher-spin theories that are quantum-protected.
-Namely, they have strong integrability properties which forces their loop-amplitudes to be zero or sufficiently simple.
-(A nice example along this line in the light-cone gauge can be found e.g. in \cite{Skvortsov:2018jea,Skvortsov:2020wtf,Skvortsov:2020gpn,Serrani:2025owx}.)
-We also learn that for chiral or quasi-chiral theories with higher-derivative interactions, their loop amplitudes should essentially be trivial.
-Thus, it is reasonable to expect that chiral higher-spin gravity \cite{Metsaev:1991mt,Metsaev:1991nb,Ponomarev:2016lrm}, should have trivial amplitudes to all order in quantum correction due to quantum-integrability.
-(It is this feature of higher-derivative interactions in chiral or self-dual higher-spin theories allow them to calmly escape various no-go statements in flat space, cf. \cite{Weinberg:1964ew,Coleman:1967ad}.)
+In particular, theories with the right spectrum and higher-derivative interactions should have strong integrability properties such that their amplitudes are either zero or sufficiently simple.
+Our work indicates that chiral higher-spin gravity \cite{Metsaev:1991mt,Metsaev:1991nb,Ponomarev:2016lrm}, should essentially have trivial amplitudes to all order in perturbation theory due to quantum-integrability.

-The fact that there can be non-trivial tree-level amplitudes in higher-derivative higher-spin theories indicates the existence of some theories that have yet to be constructed in twistor space or in spacetime.
-These statements are also supported by the recent light-cone analysis in \cite{Serrani:2025owx}.
-It was observed that there is a large class of self-dual higher-derivative higher-spin theories.
+Lastly, our results suggest that there may be some theories have yet to be constructed in twistor space or spacetime.
+These statements are in agreement with the recent light-cone analysis in \cite{Serrani:2025owx}.
+There, it was observed that there is a large class of self-dual higher-derivative higher-spin theories.
 Some of these theories can have non-trivial scattering amplitudes, and some may even have a finite spectrum, or spectrum with fractional spins.
 Since the light-cone method avoids issues with gauge redundancy, it will be interesting to covariantize the results of \cite{Serrani:2025owx} to check if they are, in fact, invariant statements.